-Most existing research on people's computer use skill - a focus more common in the literature than Internet-use skills - draws on information about people's self-perceived skills instead of measures of actual abilities.
+Most existing research on people's computer-use skill, a focus more common than Internet-use skills in the literature, draws on information about people's self-perceived skills instead of measures of actual abilities.
 For comparison purposes, respondents in this study were also asked to rate their self-perceived Internet skill level.
-As mentioned earlier, the mean of this measure is 2.88 in the study sample (st.d.: .73).
+The mean of this measure is 2.88 in the study sample (SD = .73).
 Another possible proxy for skill may be the amount of time people spend online.
 Those who spend more time online have more opportunity to refine their online abilities.
 A similar argument may be made for number of years one has been an Internet user.
-Over time people may well pick up skills and improve their digital literacy.
+Over time, people may well pick up skills and improve their digital literacy.
 I consider the predictive power of these variables on actual skill as well.

-To test the power of the proposed composite measures based on people's self-rated understanding of digital literacy items, I compare the predictive power of the more traditional self-perceived skill measure and the Internet time use measures to the predictive power of the new constructs on actual skill.
-In Table 1, I present the results of the various survey measures' predictive power with respect to actual skill.
-The first row shows the adjusted R for amount of time spent on the Web as a predictor of actual skill, while the second row shows the result for number of years a respondent has been a user.
+To test the power of the proposed composite measures based on people's self-rated understanding of digital literacy items, I compare the predictive power of the more traditional selfperceived skill measure and the Internet time use measures to the predictive power of the new constructs on actual skill.
+In Table 2, I present the results of the various survey measures' predictive power with respect to actual skill.
+The first row shows the adjusted R^2 for amount of time spent on the web as a predictor of actual skill, whereas the second row shows the result for number of years a respondent has been a user.
 The third row displays the result of the self-perceived skill measure regressed on the actual skill measure.
-The fourth and fifth rows show the result of the indexes created from the variables available on the GSS 2000 and 2002 Internet modules respectively regressed on the actual skill measure.
-Finally, the last row shows the predictive power of the seven-item composite variable based on the most highly correlated survey measures of skill.
-This is the best predictor of skill and thus the recommendation from this study is that the seven items that make up this scale should be included in future surveys as a measure of people's Weboriented digital literacy.
+The fourth and fifth rows show the results of the indexes created from the variables available on the GSS 2000 and 2002 Internet modules, respectively, regressed on the actual skill measure.4 Finally, the last row shows the predictive power of the seven-item composite variable based on the most highly correlated survey measures of skill.
+This is the best predictor of skill, and thus the recommendation from this study is that the seven items that make up this scale should be included in future surveys as a measure of people's web-oriented digital literacy.